From Ketchup To The Telephone: Five Expo Revelations - UrduPoint

 From Ketchup To The Telephone: Five Expo Revelations

-Dubai, Sept 28 (UrduPoint / Pakistan Point News - 28th Sep, 2021 ) :Expo 2020 opens in Dubai on Friday, hoping to attract millions of visitors with its imaginative pavilions and technological advances.
+Dubai, Sept 30 (UrduPoint / Pakistan Point News - 1st Oct, 2021 ) :Expo 2020 opened in Dubai on Thursday, hoping to attract millions of visitors with its imaginative pavilions and technological advances.

 Ahead of the six-month event, here are five innovations that featured at previous world fairs: - The Eiffel Tower - The most famous Expo was perhaps the Paris 1889 edition, where the Eiffel Tower by architect Gustave Eiffel was unveiled.